 The lack of bodywork support and the view of the postpartum body in the West.

 There is a lack of postpartum bodywork support, and a lack of understanding of what is normal post birth, and of what constitutes acceptable postpartum ailments.
-Issues like stress incontinence, diastasis recti, or uterine or bladder prolapse, receive very little skilled support, are often seen as part and parcel of motherhood and contribute to the lack of support for new mothers.
-In the UK, new mothers are generally given a leaflet about pelvic floor exercises, which can help some women, however, without knowing if you are doing it right, and connecting it with the breath and the rest of the core abdominal muscles, it doesn’t make much of a difference for many women.
+Issues like incontinence, diastasis recti, or uterine or bladder prolapse, receive no pre-emptive screening, and very little skilled support.
+They are often seen as a normal part of new motherhood.
+This contributes to the lack of support for new mothers.
+In the UK, new mothers are generally given a leaflet about pelvic floor exercises, which can help some women, however, without knowing if you are doing it right, and connecting it with the breath and the rest of the core abdominal muscles, it doesn’t make much of a difference for many.
 Without support in place, it can also be difficult for new mothers to find the time do to these exercises.
-The check-up that women undergo with their GP at 6 weeks post birth is a standard, 10 min appointment that includes questions but no whole body checkup examination.
+And, as I mentioned at the beginning of this post, the check-up that UK women undergo with their doctors at 6 weeks post birth is a 10 min appointment that includes questions but no whole body physical examination.

 When to have postpartum bodywork?